America’s Environmental College.

 At Unity, students are taught by and collaborate with an environmentally focused faculty and staff at the leading edge of research and professional practice.
 Students can investigate ecology with a Fulbright Scholar, practice conservation law enforcement with a former chief warden, or argue sustainability issues with the authors of the national debate.

 At Unity, students are always taught by a leading academic; never a separate instructor or teacher’s assistant.
-With a student-to-faculty ratio of 11:1 and 80% of courses with 18 students or less, students get more one-on-one time and the opportunity to really get to know you professors.
+With a student-to-faculty ratio of 14:1 and 80% of courses with 18 students or fewer, students get more one-on-one time and the opportunity to really get to know you professors.

 During the spring semester, students have the opportunity to participate in community service trips that are linked to specific course.
 Students who are interested in service trips can also participate in Alternative Spring Break, an opportunity to travel to a new location to help communities, organizations, and individuals in need.
 Other travel experiences have included a trip to Nicaragua studying culture, ecology, and environment as well as a trip to the Centre for Alternative Technology in Wales to learn more about renewable energy.